Stenzel's Ricci-flat Kaehler metrics are not projectively induced: Introduction

 \section{Introduction}

-It is a classical and interesting open problem in K\"ahler geometry characterizing K\"ahler metrics which are {\em projectively induced}.
-Here, we say that a K\"ahler metric $g$ on a complex manifold $M$ is projectively induced if $(M,g)$ admits a holomorphic and isometric (from now on K\"ahler) immersion into the complex projective space $\mathds C{\rm P}^N$, of dimension $N\leq +\infty$, endowed with its Fubini--Study metric $g_{FS}$, i.e. if there exists a holomorphic map $f\!:M\rightarrow \mathds C{\rm P}^N$ such that $f^*g_{FS}=g$.
+The problem of classifying Ricci--flat projectively induced metrics is an interesting and long lasting problem in K\"ahler geometry.
+A K\"ahler metric $g$ on a complex manifold $M$ is projectively induced if $(M,g)$ admits a holomorphic and isometric immersion into the complex projective space $\mathds C{\rm P}^N$, of dimension $N\leq +\infty$, endowed with its Fubini--Study metric $g_{FS}$, i.e. if there exists a holomorphic map $f\!:M\rightarrow \mathds C{\rm P}^N$ such that $f^*g_{FS}=g$.